graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 If the GraphQL response contains a non-null {data} entry then the server MUST use the `200` status code.

-Note: This indicates that no {GraphQL request error} was raised, though one or more {GraphQL field error} may have been raised this is still a successful execution - see "partial response" in the GraphQL specification.
+Note: This indicates that no _GraphQL request error_ was raised, though one or more _GraphQL field error_ may have been raised this is still a successful execution - see "partial response" in the GraphQL specification.

 The server SHOULD NOT use a `4xx` or `5xx` status code.